-Warren-Sanders dust-up gets ‘who cares?’ from Iowa Democrats
+Iowa Democrats treat Warren-Sanders dust-up as ‘Who cares?’

 She didn’t find it.
 Not in the more than two hours of discussions about policy differences, and certainly not in the “he said-she said” over a comment Warren said Sanders made to her in 2018, a dispute that drew a scolding from this Iowan.

 “What I think about the squabble is: Get over it,” said the 76-year-old Stromquist, who is leaning toward supporting Warren when she and her husband, a retired professor, caucus on the University of Iowa campus near their home on Feb.
-3. “To me that’s not a big deal.
+3. “To me, that’s not a big deal.
 Let’s talk about the future.”

-The dispute has caused days of hand wringing among the most intensely focused activists about how it might change the race and prompted sometimes-ugly social media exchanges between the camps.
+The dispute has caused days of hand-wringing among the most intensely focused activists about how it might change the race and prompted sometimes-ugly social media exchanges between the camps.
 But it seems to have landed with a thud among Iowa progressives.
 In interviews across the state, Democrats wearily described it as somewhere on the spectrum of “not a big deal” to “a contrived kerfuffle.”
 Few said it would stick with them come caucus day.

-The response, or lack of, echoes an undercurrent that has run throughout the race for the Democratic nomination, perhaps especially in earnest Iowa: Democrats aren’t in the mood for a throw-down intra-party fight.
+The response, or lack of, echoes an undercurrent that has run throughout the race for the Democratic nomination, perhaps especially in Iowa: Democrats aren’t in the mood for a throw-down intraparty fight.

 It’s a sentiment voters often say, even as they respond to attack ads that take direct hits.
 But this time, many Democrats said years of Trump’s mocking and name calling have left them tired of the nastiness.
-They seem to be looking for a kindler, gentler primary, and they’re getting it.
+They seem to be looking for a kinder, gentler primary, and they’re getting it.
 There’s been little sign, so far, of the sharp-elbowed moves that have marked other nomination fights, and party leaders seem to be trying their hardest to keep their eyes on the ultimate goal: defeating President Donald Trump.

 “That is a motivating factor for all of us to come together,” said Terry McAuliffe, a former party chairman and Virginia governor who hails from Democrats’ center-left establishment wing.
 He said he hopes any extended nomination fight doesn’t go on too long, lest it shake Democrats’ focus on defeating Trump, which he emphasized is the underlying reason for progressive and even full party unity, however uneasy.

 Campaigns have grown to accept that many voters, especially those who aren’t yet locked in, don’t want to see candidates fight in ways that come off as personal or bitter.
-It’s one thing to highlight policy disagreements — Sanders declaring on the debate stage that he and Joe Biden have “a fundamental disagreement” on trade philosophy — or comparing electoral records, with Warren and Sen. Amy Klobuchar noting that they, the remaining women in the contest, have never lost an election, while all the leading men have.
+It’s one thing to highlight policy disagreements — Sanders declaring on the debate stage that he and Joe Biden have “a fundamental disagreement” on trade philosophy — or comparing electoral records, with Warren and Sen. Amy Klobuchar noting that they, two of the remaining women in the contest, have never lost an election, while all the leading men have.

-The candidates who’ve taken the most direct shots have not been rewarded for the effort.
-Kamala Harris got only a momentary bounce when she hammered Biden’s record on school busing in the desegregation period following the civil rights movement.
+The candidates who have taken the most direct shots have not been rewarded for the effort.
+Sen. Kamala Harris got only a momentary bounce when she hammered Biden’s record on school busing in the desegregation period following the civil rights movement.
 She dropped out of the race last month.
 Eric Swalwell and Julian Castro got nowhere with debate-stage suggestions that Biden, now 77, is too old for the job.
-Tulsi Gabbard got headlines for her broadsides on Harris’ criminal justice record, but she couldn’t qualify for the most recent debate.
+Rep. Tulsi Gabbard made headlines for her broadsides on Harris’ criminal justice record, but she couldn’t qualify for the most recent debate.

 “I just want to see politicians in general conduct themselves with a little more kindness and respect,” said Ashley Stanislav, 35, from Orange City, Iowa, a town in the Republican-leaning northwest corner of the state.
-Stanislav says she’s deciding between Buttigieg and Warren, and said this week’s episode didn’t put any points on the board for Warren, especially when she heard Warren refused to shake Sanders hand after the debate.
+Stanislav said that she’s deciding between Buttigieg and Warren and that this week’s episode didn’t put any points on the board for Warren, especially when she heard Warren refused to shake Sanders’ hand after the debate.

 “I think people we elect should lead by example,” Stanislav said.

-The disagreement over the two senators’ private discussion reached a national audience Tuesday night after Warren said Sanders told her during the 2018 meeting that a woman couldn’t get elected president.
+The disagreement over the two senators’ private discussion reached a national audience Tuesday night after Warren said Sanders told her during a 2018 meeting that a woman couldn’t get elected president.
 Sanders has denied saying it, and did so again during the debate in Iowa.
-After the debate, Warren and Sanders each were captured on a hot microphone as Warren wouldn’t shake Sanders’ outstretched hand, saying “I think you called me a liar on national TV.”
+After the debate, Warren and Sanders were captured on a hot microphone as Warren avoided Sanders’ outstretched hand and told him, “I think you called me a liar on national TV.”

+Speaking to reporters Friday after an event in Newton, Iowa, Warren repeatedly refused to answer questions about her rift with Sanders.
+“I don’t have anything else to say on this,” she said.
+Warren did not get any questions on the matter from voters at her town hall event.

+Several voters said the flap doesn’t factor at all in their decision.
+“It’s a sideshow,” said Matthew Kaye, a 46-year-old college administrator who caucused for Sanders in 2016 but is supporting Warren this year.

-Jenny Wolfe, a massage therapist from Iowa City, considered supporting Warren this year but decided to stick with Sanders, whom she caucused for in 2016.
-Like many voters, she believes there was a misunderstanding about what was said, but added that she can’t imagine Sanders would say that a woman couldn’t become president.
+Jenny Wolffe, a massage therapist from Iowa City, considered supporting Warren this year but decided to stick with Sanders, for whom she caucused in 2016.
+She believes there was a misunderstanding about what was said in their meeting but added that she can’t imagine Sanders would say that a woman couldn’t become president.

-“I don’t even know why she would say it now,” Wolfe said.
+“I don’t even know why she would say it now,” Wolffe said.
 “I thought – are you just feeling like you’re going down in the polls and you’re going to pull this out?
 Which kind of pisses me off because I’ve liked her.”

 “A lot of these things between the Democrats that are running are blown way out of proportion,” the 68-year-old said.
 “You know, I just really don’t care whether he said it or not.”

-Amanda West, 38, summed it all up as a “he said-she said” where there’s no way to know the truth, and no point in trying to argue it.
+Amanda West, 38, summed it all up as a “he said-she said” that makes it impossible to know the truth and therefore there’s no point in trying to argue it.

 West, a mother of two from Iowa City, is searching for a candidate to support after her other choices — Sen. Cory Booker and author Marianne Williamson — dropped out.

-Note: This story has been corrected to show the massage therapist’s last name is Wolffe, not Wolfe.